IJustNeedOffsets/iManager/README.md

 ## Have fun using iManager sorry!
 Sorry again for the start issues with the first releases, they should be fixed now!!
+This is still in beta somehow so it can have many issues.
+PLEASE REPORT THEM so i can try to fix those asap.

 # Credits
 credits go to: